Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 Were you a victim of this 80s and 90s flooring trend for your bathroom?

 Carpet in the bathroom (or kitchen) is just gross.
-Who wants to walk around on carpet that’s been exposed to all of the things that happen in a bathroom?
+Who wants to walk around on carpet that’s been exposed to all the things that happen in a bathroom?
 And what has soaked into this carpet pad?
 Replace it with luxury vinyl tile or a fun patterned encaustic tile.

-Need more help choosing the right floor to go with your oak cabinets?
+Need more help choosing the right floor to go with oak cabinets?
 I have a perfect (and affordable) service for you – HERE!

 There is a wide range of flooring options available to complement your oak cabinets in the kitchen or bathroom.
 What are you waiting for?
 Give your home a facelift with new floors!
 Share your 90s home update journey questions and comments below!